open-meteo/open-meteo-website/README.md

 Contributions are always welcome!
 Please create an issue ticket to discuss larger changes.

-## License
+## Licence

-Open-Meteo is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
-You can [find the license here](LICENSE).
+Open-Meteo is open-source under the GNU Affero General Public Licence Version 3 (AGPLv3) or any later version.
+You can [find the licence here](LICENSE).
 Exceptions are third party source-code with individual licensing in each file.